habibcilmd-cardiologist/dr-cil/content/en/services/heart-transplant/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "How long will I live after heart transplant?"
+      answer: "1-year survival is 85-90%, 10-year survival is around 50-55%."
+    - question: "Is medication use necessary after heart transplant?"
+      answer: "Yes, lifelong immunosuppressive medication use is required."
+    - question: "How long is the heart transplant waiting time?"
+      answer: "Waiting time is variable.
+It depends on urgency and finding a suitable donor."
+    - question: "Is normal life possible after heart transplant?"
+      answer: "Yes, many patients can return to normal life."
+    - question: "Is there an age limit for heart transplant?"
+      answer: "Generally, over 70 years is a relative contraindication."
 ---

 Heart transplant is a life-saving surgical procedure performed in end-stage heart failure.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in pre-transplant evaluation and post-transplant follow-up.